synopse/mORMot2/src/db/README.md

 This folder hosts the SQL and NoSQL *Data Access Layer* of the *mORMot* Open Source framework, version 2.

 We redefined a genuine hierarchy of DB classes, to directly access the database engines.
-It is not grounded on the Delphi/FPC regular DB classes, to avoid the complexity of the `DB.pas` unit, mainly the `TDataSet` component and all the low-level supported types.
+It is not grounded on the Delphi/FPC regular DB classes, to avoid the complexity of the `DB.pas` unit, mainly the `TDataSet` component and all the low-level supported types, rooted on last century databases limitations.

 These classes focus on:
 - Easy to use, via a small set of types, classes and interfaces;